Catalystix/ReadmeGen/README.md

   ## Questions
   What did you learn?

-  How to use the node terminal inputs and and the inquirer prompt functions
+  how to use node terminal

   What makes your project stand out?